Primes of the form $p^2 + nq^2$: Sieve setup-reduction to Type I and Type II statements

 Note that since $\eta X^{1/2} \le N\mf{p} \le X^{1/2}$ we have $X^{1/4} \ll N \ll X^{1/4}\eta^{-1/2}$.
 Recalling that $\eta^{-1}\ll X^{1/10}$, it follows that $N \le X^{1/3}$, so certainly $W < N^{1/30}$.

 The desired estimate \cref{eq177} is a standard type of sieve bound, but it is not easy to find a suitable reference because (a) the sieving ranges $W, Q_1, Q_2$ can be different, so the underlying sieve does not have a well-defined dimension; (b) we need to track uniformity in the parameters $a_i, b_i$; and (c) there are two variables $x,y$.
-We have found an approach based on an application of the large sieve to be the most convenient.
+We have found an approach based on an application of the large sieve to be the most convenient, though `small sieve' arguments could also be made to work.
 The result we need is \cref{large-sieve-higher}, which is a 2-dimensional variant of \cite[Equation (7.38)]{IK-book}.
 Whilst generalising this kind of result from 1 to 2 or more dimensions presents no difficulty, we do not know of a reference for exactly what we need, and so we provide some details in \cref{appendixC}.

 Returning to the proof of \cref{eq177}, suppose that $Q_1 \le Q_2 \le W$ (the other case $Q_2 \le Q_1 \le W$ is essentially identical).
 For rational primes $p$, we define sets $\Omega_p$ as follows.
 Denote by $\mc{P}_*$ the set of primes dividing $2n$, $a^2 + nb^2$ or the numerator or denominator of $\gamma$ or $\gamma'$.
 Note that $\mc{P}_*$ is a set of $O_n(1)$ primes, since $(a^2 + nb^2)\gamma^2/\gamma' = N\mf{p}$ and $\mf{p}$ is a prime ideal.